d6t/d6t-python/blogs/datasci-projects-e2e.md

-# Guide to managing end-to-end data science projects
+# Guide to managing data science projects from start to finish

 ## Problem formulation: